 See for yourself in the video below:

 Be that as it may, according to our data, Tesla launches attract much more online chatter than this year’s Geneva Motor Show, for example.
-To be fair, the Geneva Auto Show was cancelled due to coronavirus, but before that, it didn’t get close to the number of mention Tesla’s launches had.
+To be fair, the Geneva Auto Show was canceled due to coronavirus, but before that, it didn’t get close to the number of mentions Tesla’s launches had.

 Musk has the talent of generating people’s and media attraction in everything he does, which proves to be a big asset when it comes to promoting his products.

 The question remains: “What’s he going to do next?”

 If you want to keep track of your own marketing campaign performance, sign up for a 7-day trial.